 The HR case

-Many of the graduates working as paralegals hope to become solicitors.
+Many of the LPC graduates working as paralegals hope to become solicitors.
 They may move elsewhere for a training contract or become demotivated if they cannot achieve their goal.

 Once qualified, apprentices give you an additional source of talent as opportunities arise in more senior positions.